Son of DC teacher who died after police tasing seeks $50M from LA - NewsBreak

 Driver who fired weapon at officers in Prince George’s County in custody

-LANHAM, Md. - The man authorities believe fired a weapon at officers Monday morning in Prince George's County is now in custody.
+The man authorities believe fired a weapon at officers Monday morning in Prince George's County is now in custody.
 Prince George's County police said the suspect was apprehended around 4:40 p.m.
 Tuesday after they spent almost eight hours searching for him.
-Earlier in the day, police said...